 Above, a gray-washed hexagon table offers a unique way of accommodating more guests around the table when entertaining.
 I love this idea and wish I had it at home.

-Dining room set is Stanley Furniture Coastal Living Resort Soledad Promenade Dining Room Set.
+Dining table is Stanley Furniture Coastal Living Resort Soledad Promenade Dining Room Set.
 Table stain is in “Urchin”.

 Dining chairs are the Coastal Living Resort-heritage Coast Arm Chair In Channel Marker.